M0hannad/KSA_Weather_Prediction/README.md

 ## Project Describtion

-The idea of the project aims to build machine learing model that able to forcast the weather elements in Saudi Arabia.
+The idea of the project is to build machine learning model that able to forcast the weather elements in Saudi Arabia.
 The main goals for this project are:

-- Predict temperature and pressure for different cities in Saudi Arabia.
+- Predict temperature and Wind Speed for different cities in Saudi Arabia.

 - Compare the results for using two ML models.